Constraints on Neutrino Mass and Light Degrees of Freedom in Extended Cosmological Parameter Spaces: Methodology

 By approximating the effect of a dark energy component with time-varying EOS using the PPF module of Ref.~\cite{Fang}, we allow $w_0$ to freely vary above and below the $w = -1$ boundary, unlike the treatments in Refs.~\cite{Calabrese:2011hg,Reichardt:2011fv}.
-We compute the equation of state using the expression $w(z) = {-1 + {{(1+z)} \over z} {{{d \ln [\Omega_d(z) h_w^2(z)]} \over {3~d \ln z}}}}$.
+We compute the equation of state using the expression $w(z) = {-1 + {{(1+z)} \over z} {{{d \ln [\Omega_d(z) H^2(z)]} \over {3~d \ln z}}}}$, where $H(z)$ is the Hubble parameter in a universe with radiation, matter, curvature, and dark energy (with nonzero $\Omega_e$ term)~\cite{Joudaki:2011nw}.
 At z=0, $w(z)=w_0$ and increases with z, tending to 0 when the dominant component of energy density is due to pressureless matter, and to $1/3$ when the universe is dominated by radiation.
 Quantitatively, the $\Omega_e$ term (``early dark energy'') in Eqn.~\ref{eq:equation2} constitutes $[0, 2.1, 8.0, 17.7]$\%, at redshifts $z = [0, 1, 2, 3]$ respectively, of the overall amount of dark energy $\Omega_d(z)$ for $w = -1$ and $\Omega_e = 0.01$.

 The impact of early dark energy on the considered observables mainly comes through increasing the expansion rate and in shifting the matter-radiation equality to a later epoch~\cite{DorRob,Joudaki:2011nw,Reichardt:2011fv,Calabrese:2011hg}.
 We can use the CMB to constrain an EDE model via its effects on $\{z_{\rm{eq}}, \theta_s, \theta_d\}$, while the improvement from BAO and SN distance measurements are modest, as the expansion rate in a model with EDE is designed to masquerade that of models with late-time ($z \lesssim 1$) dark energy~\cite{DorRob,Joudaki:2011nw}.
 For our EDE model we fix the sound speed $c_s = 1$, while other choices have been explored in Refs.~\cite{dePutter:2010vy,Reichardt:2011fv}.